linqinluli/Multi-backend-DM/readme.md

 **RDMA backend:**

-in vm will use RDMA backend in xDM client
+Use RDMA backend in xDM client (in VM)

 ```shell
 cd ~/Multi-backend-DM/code/drivers